ellameno/KijijiTakeHome/README.md

 - Landscape & Portrait

 ## Notes
-- The requirements for the project include requesting images from non-https URLs.
+- The assignment requires requesting images from non-HTTPS URLs.
 For this reason, App transport security settings's `Allow Arbitrary Loads` property is set to `YES`.
--